graphile/graphql-toe/README.md

 will be an entry in the `errors` list matching the path).

-With `toe()` you can treat these `@semanticNonNull` fields as non-nullable since we know error-nulls can never be accessed; and thus your JavaScript/TypeScript frontend code will need fewer null checks!
+With `toe()` you can treat these `@semanticNonNull` fields as non-nullable since we know an error-null can never be accessed; and thus your JavaScript/TypeScript frontend code will need fewer null checks!

 In TypeScript, use